krystelbaca/cinema-booking/README.md

 2. Create a `.env` file and copy the values from the `.env.example` file

+3. Use the endpoint: `/cinema/create-account` to create a user

-3. Seed data:
+4. Seed data:

         npm run seed

-4. Run the server:
+5. Run the server:

          npm start